alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 **`self.do_trials(scene, layout, num_trials, pbar=None)`**

-Load a scene_layout combination, and its objects, and its drop zones.
+Load a scene_layout combination and its objects.
-Run random trials until we have enough "good" trials, where "good" means that the object landed in a drop zone.
+Run random trials until we have enough "good" trials.
 Save the result to disk.

 | Parameter | Type | Default | Description |